 Shakespearean inspiration: Hamlet

 Upon learning of his father’s death and mother’s remarriage to his uncle shortly after, Prince Hamlet suspects foul play.
-The opera’s libretto, by Michel Carré and Jules Barbier, includes only half of the characters from Shakespeare’s Hamlet.
+The opera’s libretto, by Michel Carré and Jules Barbier, includes only half of the characters from the original play.
 But setting the story to music gives it twice the impact.

 Hear Ophélie’s "Madness" sung by Christine Schäfer.

-Shakespearean inspiration: The Merry Wives of Windsor, King Henry IV
+Shakespearean inspiration: The Merry Wives of Windsor, Henry IV Parts 1 and 2

-In this Shakespearian mash up, knight Sir John Falstaff tries – and fails – to woo two women for their husbands’ money.
-Falstaff was the last opera Verdi composed, and one of only two comedies he wrote.
-(The first was Un giorno di regno.)
+In this Shakespearean mash up, knight Sir John Falstaff tries – and fails – to woo two women for their husbands’ money.
+Falstaff was the last opera Verdi composed, and one of only two comedies he wrote, (with the other being Un giorno di regno).

 Hear the characters declare “Tutto nel mondo è burla” – all the world is a joke – in the finale of Falstaff.